Lieder-Lab/liederDB/README.md

 >create Apple set <AppleName, AppleCount, AppleColor>;
 >
 >You would create a table named Apple which has 3 columns named separately AppleName, AppleCount and AppleColor.

+>create Apple set <AppleName, AppleCount, AppleColor> type <string, int, string> defaultValue <'', 0, "">;
+>You would create a table named Apple which has 3 columns named separately AppleName, AppleCount and AppleColor with default values '', 0 and ''.
 * tips
 >[type <COLUMNS_TYPES>] means you can assign every column with corresponding types, but should note that the length of COLUMNS_TYPE array should be equal as COLUMNS_NAME's length;
 >